srdinsek/MA2/README.md

-(Code is also published, but is not clean enough.
-I will clean it when I will have time.
-For each project I had only 10 days and I was a bit slopy.
-I can write much nicer code, as you can se in Advanced computational methods and even newer projects like master thesis.)
+(Code is also published, but is not clean enough.)

 Grade 10/10